kalkuteminal/Animation-DNA/06-Tutorials.md

 If your will be able to build [interface](#interfaces) for this function you can consider you are PyMel developer.

 ### Art of good code
-When you will pass first painful steps and get blocks of working code you will need to move forward in developing.
+When you will pass first painful steps and get awkward blocks of more or less working code you will need to move forward in developing.
+There are some rules which you need to obey to make next step.

+##### Code characteristics

 ## Programming practice
 Here you will find procedures for most common tasks in Maya